NIKHILSAI71/NIKHILSAI71/README.md

 - I love turning complex data into simple stories
 - Fueled by curiosity and coffee
-- Gaming is my go-to stress buster
+- Music is my go-to stress buster
 - Hobbies: learning new tech, building projects, and exploring AI

 ---